What is your appetite?

 How do I submit a Broker of Record Request (BOR)?

 A Broker of Record (BOR) is a request from the nonprofit to transfer their account to a new insurance broker.
-Any BOR request must be approved by the Vice President of Marketing & Member/Broker Services before the BOR is processed.
+Any BOR request must be approved by the Broker Services Manager before the BOR is processed.
 To submit a BOR, please be aware of the following:

 - The first step is to submit a BOR request letter to firstname.lastname@example.org.
 This letter must be signed by someone who is authorized to make insurance decisions at the nonprofit, such as a member of management or the board of directors, and it must be on the organization’s letterhead and include both the signer’s printed name and title.